Search for anything...

 Features

-• Premium 4K Ultra HD Blu-Ray Player for a Spectacular Home Theater Experience: Enjoy your Blu Ray, rare DVDs, or streamed content in true cinematic style with immersive video and audio.
-Operating temperature range : +5C to +35C (+41F to +95F)
+• Premium 4K Ultra HD Blu-Ray Player for Spectacular Home Theater Experience: Enjoy your Blu Ray, rare DVDs, or streamed content on this 4K player in cinematic style with immersive video and audio; operating temperature range: +5C to +35C (+41F to +95F)

-• Rooted in Japans legacy of sound mastery and the commitment to ongoing innovation, Panasonic audio and entertainment products, like these 4K DVD players, create an immersive, high-fidelity experience that elevates media into something extraordinary
+• Rooted in Japans legacy of sound mastery and commitment to ongoing innovation, Panasonic audio and entertainment products, like these 4K DVD players for TV, create an immersive, high-fidelity experience that elevates media

-• Studio Master Sound with Enhanced Clarity: This 4K UHD Blu ray player, designed for high-resolution audio as it was meant to be heard, connects to your audio system via twin HDMI for Hi-Res studio master sound
+• Studio Master Sound with Enhanced Clarity: This 4k UHD Blu ray player, designed for high-resolution audio as it was meant to be heard, connects to your audio system via twin HDMI for Hi-Res studio master sound while you watch movies and more

-• Stunning Color and Detail: Exclusive Panasonic Hollywood Cinema Experience (HCX) tech is applied in this Panasonic 4K Blu Ray player to 4K high-precision chroma processing for natural textures and depth, maximizing color, clarity, and detail
+• Stunning Color and Detail: Exclusive Panasonic Hollywood Cinema Experience (HCX) tech is applied in this Panasonic Blu Ray player 4K to 4K TV high-precision chroma processing for natural textures and depth, maximizing color, clarity, and detail

-• Supports Multiple HDR Formats: Blu-ray DVD player enables high dynamic range playback of three 4K/HDR formatsHDR10 plus, HDR10, and Hybrid Log-Gamma (HLG), providing detailed 4K content
+• Supports Multiple HDR Formats: 4K Bluray DVD player enables high dynamic range playback of three 4K/HDR formatsHDR10 plus, HDR10, and Hybrid Log-Gamma (HLG)for cinema-like picture quality during movie night

 Description

-The next level of home entertainment is yours with the premium Panasonic Ultra UD 4K Blu Ray Player (DP-UB820).
-Delivering stunning color and details, the Panasonic Blu Ray DVD Player applies exclusive HCX (Hollywood Cinema Experience) technology for 4K high-precision chroma processing to give natural textures and depth, maximizing color, clarity, and beauty.
-Panasonic's most advanced Ultra Blu-Ray player supports 4K/HDR formats like next-generation HDR10+ dynamic metadata, HDR10, the standard HDR format for films and UHD Blu- ray discs, as well as Dolby Vision and Hybrid Log-Gamma (HLG) and, Panasonic's upscaling technologies produce 4K images with natural textures and incredible depth.
-Not only can you enjoy beautiful picture quality, but you can enjoy all your movies, shows and music with high-res audio studio master sound with this 4K player, which reveals both rich and delicate tones with ultimate clarity.
-Includes 7.1ch analogue audio output and twin HDMI terminals which separate and transmit audio/visual signals for higher sound quality.
-With the Panasonic Bluray Player, you can relish the experience of your favorite movies and shows.
-If the Blu-ray/DVD doesn't play, please clean the disc as mentioned in the Owner's Manual and insert back into the Ultra HD Blu Ray player for playback.
+The next level of home entertainment is yours with the premium Panasonic Ultra HD 4K Blu Ray Player (DP-UB820).
+Delivering stunning color and details, this Panasonic UB820 4K Blu-ray player applies exclusive HCX (Hollywood Cinema Experience) technology.
+Panasonic's most advanced Ultra HD Blu Ray player supports 4K/HDR formats like next-generation HDR10+ dynamic metadata, HDR10, the standard HDR format for films and UHD Blu-ray discs, as well as Dolby Vision and Hybrid Log-Gamma (HLG), and Panasonic's upscaling technologies produce 4K images with natural textures and incredible depth.
+This 4K UHD Blu- ray disc player includes 7.1ch analogue audio output and twin HDMI terminals, which separate and transmit audio/visual signals for higher sound quality.
 Panasonic DP-UB820-K does not support to play all regions discs.
 Only USA region disc playback is supported; Blu-ray disc - Region "A" / DVD disc - Region "1".
-For additional Troubleshooting information, please refer to the Owner's Manual in product guides and documents section.
-This 4k Ultra Hd Blu Ray player is great to play HDR content for home theater enthusiasts, 4k upscaling and playback of Blu Ray discs.
+For additional troubleshooting information, please refer to the Owner's Manual in the product guides and documents section.
+This 4k Ultra Hd Blu Ray player is great to play HDR content for home theater enthusiasts, 4k upscaling and movie playback of Blu Ray discs.

 Brand: Panasonic